maRce10/marce10.github.com/_posts/2017-02-17-Choosing_the_right_method_for_measuring_acoustic_signal_structure.md

 ![compare.methods_example1](/img/comp.meth1.png)

 ![compare.methods_example2](/img/comp.meth2.png)

+(You can tell where you working directory is found by running getwd())

 The acoustic pairwise distance between signals is shown next to the arrows linking them.
 The font color of a distance value corresponds to the font color of the method that generated it, as shown in the scatterplots (in this case black font represents XCORR distances).
 Distances are standardize, being 0 the distance of a signal to itself and 1 the farthest pairwise distance in the pool of signals.
 Principal Component Analysis (`princomp` function) is applied to calculate distances when using spectral parameters (SP).
 In that case the first 2 PC's are used.
 Classical Multidimensional Scaling (also known as Principal Coordinates Analysis, `cmdscale` function) is used for all other methods.
 The file name contains the methods being compared and the row number of the selections.
 This function uses internally a modified version of the `spectro` function from [seewave](https://cran.r-project.org/package=seewave) package to create spectrograms.
 Note that the spectrograms are all plotted with the same frequency and time scales.